 Of course, if you're roasting a boneless turkey breast, and you haven't got a carcass in the freezer, you can use store-bought turkey or chicken stock (or broth).

-- 1 turkey carcass from a roasted turkey
+- 1 turkey carcass from a roasted turkey, with extra meat removed

 - 1 onion